The Economics MSc is taught over three terms, with breaks at Christmas and Easter.

 The programme is made up of a total of 180 credits: 60 of these come from four core modules in the first term and a further 60 from four optional modules that you select in the second term.
 The remaining 60 credits come from the summer term dissertation, the largest single element of the programme.

-Term 1: (Michaelmas Term, October – December)
+Term 1: October to December

 You take the following core modules:

-Term 2: (Lent Term, January – April)
+Term 2: January to March

-Public Economics and Political Economy
+- Public Economics and Political Economy

 - Labour Economics